KDE/cutehmi/README.md

 merged frequently into a branch, which has "alpha" status.
 This branch may also undergo deep modifications, but it should be usable.
 Branches with "perpetual beta" status are stable in a sense that no backward incompatible changes shall be made to them.
+For new projects it is recommended to use "alpha" branch.
+By the time the project is finished branch should also stabilize.

 <!-- CUT HERE -->
 <!-- TravisCI badge hack that kills Doxygen (1.8.14) warning "Unexpected html tag <img> found within <a href=...> context". -->